D34THNOTE/TIN_Project/README.md

 The user can log in(using email: test@gmail.com, password: 123 ), without doing so the user is unable to view any records or perform any operations - there is a basic authorization model utilizing tokens

-The project is made using React.js library for front-end and Node.js(Express) for back-end which utilizes MongoDB and MySQL databases "hosted" on the Docker application
+The project is made using React.js library for front-end and Node.js(Express) for back-end which utilizes a MySQL database "hosted" in the Docker application

 To run:
 1. Clone the repository